Peter Blake (sailor): Honours and awards

-In the 1983 New Year Honours, Blake was appointed a Member of the Order of the British Empire, for services to ocean yacht racing.
-In the 1991 New Year Honours, he was promoted to Officer of the Order of the British Empire, for services to yachting, and he was further promoted to Knight Commander of the same Order in the 1995 Queen's Birthday Honours.
+In the 1983 New Year Honours, Blake was appointed a Member of the Order of the British Empire (MBE), for services to ocean yacht racing.
+In the 1991 New Year Honours, he was promoted to Officer of the Order of the British Empire (OBE), for services to yachting, and he was further promoted to Knight Commander of the same Order (KBE) in the 1995 Queen's Birthday Honours.

 Blake received an honorary doctorate in 1999 from Massey University, and another in 2000 from Auckland University of Technology.

 Death and legacy

 On 5 December 2001, pirates shot and killed Blake while he was on an environmental exploration trip in South America, monitoring global warming and pollution for the United Nations.
 The two-month expedition was anchored off Macapá, Brazil, at the mouth of the Amazon delta, waiting to clear customs after a trip up the Amazon river.
 At around 9 p.m. a group of six to eight armed, masked robbers wearing balaclavas and crash helmets boarded the Seamaster.
 As one of the robbers held a gun to the head of a crewmember, Blake sprang from the cabin wielding a rifle.
 He shot one of the assailants in the hand before the rifle malfunctioned; he was then fatally shot in the back by assailant Ricardo Colares Tavares.
 The boarders injured two other crew members with knives, and the remaining seven were unhurt.

 The only thing seized by the attackers was a 15 hp outboard motor and some watches from the crew.
 Authorities eventually captured the pirates and sentenced them to an average of 32 years in prison each; Tavares, the man who fired the fatal shots, received a sentence of 36 years.
 Prior to the attack, the yacht's crew had been very careful when travelling up the river and back down again; they always had crew members on watch.
 Only upon return to Macapa did they relax their guard.

 Blake is survived by his wife Pippa, Lady Blake, and their two children Sarah-Jane and James.
 Blake's sister's daughter Anna Burnet is also a sailor and an Olympic Silver medallist.
 Blake's environmental and leadership legacy is continued by The Sir Peter Blake Trust, a non-profit organisation based in New Zealand.

 Around 30,000 people attended a memorial service held for Blake at the Auckland Domain on 23 December 2001, and included tributes from Blake's family, the New Zealand Prime Minister Helen Clark, the Brazilian Ambassador, and Neil and Tim Finn.
 Helen Clark spent a night aboard the Seamaster three weeks prior to the attack.
-She called Blake a "living legend" and a "national hero" in her eulogy she said in part: "Our small nation went into shock.
+She called Blake a "living legend" and a "national hero".
+In her eulogy she said in part: "Our small nation went into shock.
 Peter Blake was a living legend.
 As an outstanding sailor, he had brought great honour and fame to New Zealand.
 His death was unthinkable."